Sometimes When We Touch (album)

 Sometimes When We Touch is the twenty-sixth studio album by American country music singer-songwriter Tammy Wynette.
 It was released on April 1, 1985, by Epic Records.

 Commercial performance

 The album peaked at No. 32 on the Billboard Country Albums chart.
-The album's first single, "Sometimes When We Touch", peaked at No. 6 on the Billboard Country Singles chart, and the second single, "You Can Lead a Heart to Love (But You Can't Make It Fall)", both peaked at No. 48.
+The album's first single, "Sometimes When We Touch", peaked at No. 6 on the Billboard Country Singles chart, and the second single, "You Can Lead a Heart to Love (But You Can't Make It Fall)", peaked at No. 48.